atkinsjp/flashtastic/LAUNCH-READY-CHECKLIST.md

 ## 🚀 Ready for Launch!

-**Current Status**: Flashtastic is ready for immediate PWA sharing and mobile app store deployment.
+**Current Status**: FlashTastic is ready for immediate PWA sharing and mobile app store deployment.

 **PWA**: Share current URL for instant access
 **Mobile Apps**: Ready for Xcode (iOS) and Android Studio (Android) deployment